 This particular screening tool is used to assess the level of depression in individuals suffering from this mood swing disorder.
 The set of 20 questions gives a score range between 20 and 80.
 People who are the most depressed usually score between 50 and 69.
 The condition is said to be severe if the person scores above 69.

 Is there any Treatment for Depression?

 Coping with depression can be challenging on its own.
-It is important that you identify the signs and seek diagnosis at the soonest.
+You must identify the signs and seek a diagnosis as the soonest.
 Early depression diagnosis can help prevent the condition from getting worse while proper treatment may help alleviate the signs, improve your overall condition and improve the quality of life, thus allowing you to carry return to your regular self.
 Read more on the different ways to treat depression.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.